HK-Transfield/obsidian-lds-library-plugin/README.md

-# LDS Library Reference Plugin for Obsidian
+# Gospel Library Reference Plugin for Obsidian

-Easily ins### How To Reference Verses
+### How To Reference Verses

 Insert a callout to a verse using either `:<Book Name> <Chapter Number>:<Verse Numbers>:` or `:<Book Name> <Chapter Number> <Verse Numbers>:`.